slick/slick/src/sphinx/from-orm-to-slick.rst

 PeopleFilter.getById(5)

 This call may be served from the database or from a cache.
 It is not clear at the call site what the performance is.
-In Slick is is very clear, executing a query leads to a database roundtrip using an object does not.
+In Slick is is very clear: executing a query leads to a database roundtrip using an object does not.

 People.filter(_.id === 5).run